Thomas Crisp: Victoria Cross action

 The crew of Ethel & Millie then abandoned their battered boat and were hauled aboard the German submarine, where the Nelson survivors last saw them standing in line being addressed by a German officer.
 The seven British sailors of Ethel & Millie were never seen again, and much controversy exists surrounding their disappearance.
 Prevailing opinion at the time was that they were killed and dumped overboard by the German crew or abandoned at sea without supplies, as the German government had made it clear they regarded the crews of merchant ships who fought back against U-boat attacks as francs-tireurs, and thus liable to execution.
 These scenarios cannot be substantiated.
 Another theory is that they were taken prisoner and killed when the submarine was sunk.
 UC-63 has been named as the submarine that sank both vessels.

 The survivors of Nelson drifted for nearly two days until they arrived at the Jim Howe Buoy, where they were rescued by the fishery protection vessel Dryad.
 A pigeon named "Red Cock" had reached the authorities in Lowestoft with news of the fate of the boats and caused the Dryad to be despatched to search for survivors.

 A court of enquiry praised the surviving crew and their dead captain and authorised the award of the Victoria Cross posthumously to Thomas Crisp and Distinguished Service Medals to his son and another member of the crew.
 On 29 October 1917, David Lloyd George made an emotional speech in the House of Commons citing Crisp's sacrifice as representative of the Royal Navy's commitment "from the icy waters of the Arctic Ocean to the stormy floods of Magellan", which promoted Crisp into an overnight celebrity whose story ran in all the major London papers for nearly a week, containing as it did a story of personal sacrifice, filial devotion and perceived German barbarity.
 The medal presentation was made to Tom Crisp Jr at Buckingham Palace on 19 December 1917.

-Thomas Crisp, VC, DSC, is memorialised on his wife's gravestone in Lowestoft Cemetery.
+Crisp is memorialised on his wife's gravestone in Lowestoft Cemetery.